 1. The order in which families are transferred shall be hierarchic by category set forth below.

-Emergency Transfers are mandatory and are made when CCHA determines that unit or building conditions pose an immediate threat to resident life, health or safety or to resolve problems of a life-threatening nature that are not related to building or unit conditions.
+Emergency Transfers are mandatory and are made when HACC determines that unit or building conditions pose an immediate threat to resident life, health or safety or to resolve problems of a life-threatening nature that are not related to building or unit conditions.
 24 CFR § 966.4(h)

-CCHA is not required to give prior notice of an Emergency Transfer.
+HACC is not required to give prior notice of an Emergency Transfer.

 Emergency conditions that occur due to resident abuse or neglect will be grounds for emergency transfers, however resident will be charged for the damages caused to the apartment.
 24 CFR § 966.4(h)

 Refusal to accept an emergency transfer is grounds for lease termination and eviction, although VAWA transfers are not mandatory.
-A resident refusing a VAWA transfer must sign a form acknowledging that the CCHA offered a transfer which was refused.
+A resident refusing a VAWA transfer must sign a form acknowledging that the HACC offered a transfer which was refused.

 Administrative Transfers: These transfers shall take priority over new admissions.